The Beginner's Guide to Cat Shows and Competitions

 Championship/Premiership:

-• Premiership: For spayed/neutered adult cats competing for titles.
+• Premiership: For spayed/neutered adult cats.

 Household Pet Class: